alburycatalina/html_tutorial/2_Intro.md

 A web browser will show you your webpage as you intend.

 Paste the above code into VScode and save as index.html.
+Notice the syntax highlighting.
 Right click it and open with your browser.

 ### HML Documents